Documentation

 Service fails to start (wrong binary path)

-If journalctl -u troxy-mcp shows a "command not found" error, the service may have been installed with an incorrect path.
-Uninstall and reinstall:
+If journalctl -u troxy-mcp shows "command not found", the service was installed with an incorrect path.
+Fix it:

 npm permission error during install